 As well as this, through the middle stage of our lives we also live in ways that feed an underlying (or not so underlying) imbalance of Pitta and Vata Dosha.
 When the natural Vata fluctuation of menopause occurs these Doshic imbalances are bought to the surface and exacerbated, which is why many conditions such as hypothyroidism or autoimmune disorders can appear at this time.

 However, potentially the most influencing factors affecting a woman’s menopausal transition are those that affect the mind.
-Many women are faced not only with hormonal changes at this age, but life changes as well.
+Many women are faced not only with hormonal changes at this age but with life changes as well.
 Children may be leaving home, parents are aging and roles are usually changing.
-In addition to this, our culture tends to esteem productivity, youth and robust sex drives.
+In addition to this, our culture tends to esteem productivity, youth, and robust sex drives.
 It tends not to value wisdom, slowing down and aging gracefully in quite the same way.
-As many women move from the middle to the later stage of life, this can tend to put a dent in their sense of self-worth causing uncertainty, unsettledness and even more disturbance of Vata.
+As many women move from the middle to the later stage of life, this can tend to put a dent in their sense of self-worth causing uncertainty, unsettledness, and even more disturbance to Vata.

 Ayurveda teaches that prevention is always the best course of action so getting things in shape pre-menopause is of course preferable.
 But whether it is early on or smack bang in the middle of things, there are four main aspects to focus on in order to make this time of transition a little smoother:

-Introducing a Vata/Pitta pacifying, Agni-promoting and Ama-eliminating diet is also recommended.
-Favour warm, light and slightly oily, fresh home-cooked meals.
-Avoid dry, cold, excessively heating and fermented foods.
-Particularly avoid alcohol, caffeine (especially coffee), red meat and refined sugars or flours.
+Introducing a Vata/Pitta pacifying, Agni-promoting, and Ama-eliminating diet is also recommended.
+Favour warm, light, and slightly oily, fresh home-cooked meals.
+Avoid dry, cold, excessively heating, and fermented foods.
+Particularly avoid alcohol, caffeine (especially coffee), red meat, and refined sugars or flour.
 Red wine should be the first thing to go if women are suffering from difficult menopausal symptoms.
-Not only is it excessively heating, it also puts undue pressure on the liver which is very busy metabolising hormones.
+Not only is it excessively heating, it also puts undue pressure on the liver which is very busy metabolizing hormones.
 I have seen many women who have made simple changes to their diet, including giving up red wine, and experienced an immediate reduction in their hot flushes and night sweats.
-A diet high in animal protein, especially red meat, is also not recommended as this has a depleting effect on bone tissue and can lead to increased risk of osteopaenia and osteoporosis.
+A diet high in animal protein, especially red meat, is also not recommended as this has a depleting effect on bone tissue and can lead to an increased risk of osteopenia and osteoporosis.